-

 Insights by Bethany Davis Noll (Executive Director)

 Bethany Davis Noll is an expert in administrative and environmental law and an experienced litigator.
-She is an adjunct professor at NYU Law and co-chair of the Environmental Law Committee of the New York City Bar Association.
+She is an adjunct professor at NYU Law and former co-chair of the Environmental Law Committee of the New York City Bar Association.